razorpay/blade/packages/blade/src/components/FileUpload/_decisions/decisions.md

 The `FileUpload` component is used to handle file attachments, including the drag-and-drop interaction.
 It can be used in both controlled and uncontrolled forms.
 Primarily, it is used to upload files to a server or to display a list of uploaded files.

-This document outlines the API details of the `FileUpload` & `FileUploadItem` components, encompassing their structural composition, functional attributes, and visual representation.
+This document outlines the API details of the `FileUpload` component, encompassing their structural composition, functional attributes, and visual representation.

 <img width="100%" src="./single-upload-variant.png" alt="Single File Upload">
 <img width="100%" src="./multiple-upload-variant.png" alt="Multiple Files Upload">